-SUPPLEMENTAL INFORMATION - The Prospectus of Wells Real Estate Investment Trust, Inc. consists of this sticker, the Prospectus dated January 30, 1998, Supplement No. 1 dated April 20, 1998, and Supplement No. 2 dated June 30, 1998 (the Supplements are contained inside the back cover page of the Prospectus).
+SUPPLEMENTAL INFORMATION - The Prospectus of Wells Real Estate Investment Trust, Inc. consists of this sticker, the Prospectus dated January 30, 1998, Supplement No. 1 dated April 20, 1998, Supplement No. 2 dated June 30, 1998, Supplement No. 3 dated August 12, 1998 and Supplement No. 6 dated January 12, 1999, (which supersedes Supplement No. 4 dated November 1, 1998 and Supplement No. 5 dated December 14, 1998), Supplement No. 7 dated April 15, 1999 and Supplement No. 8 dated June 15, 1999 (the Supplements are contained inside the back cover page of the Prospectus).
 Supplement No. 1 includes updated Prior Performance Tables and certain revisions to the Prospectus.
 Supplement No. 2 includes descriptions of the acquisition of ownership interests in certain real properties and revisions to the Prospectus to reflect the increase in the size of the Board of Directors.
+Supplement No. 3 includes descriptions of transactions involving joint ventures with Affiliates and acquisitions of certain real properties.
+Supplement No. 6 includes descriptions of certain cotenancy arrangements with Affiliates, acquisitions of certain real properties and revisions to the Prospectus to decrease the minimum purchase requirements for participants in other real estate programs.
+Supplement No. 7 includes updated Prior Performance Tables and Financial Statements and descriptions of The acquisition of an office building in Harrisburg, Pennsylvania and the development of an office building in Lake Forest, California.
+Supplement No. 8 includes descriptions of transactions involving joint ventures with Affiliates and an acquisition of an industrial building in Fountain Inn, South Carolina.